pierre-cm/galbe/docs/router.md

 # Router

-Galbe router employs a hybrid approach to store and locating routes.
+Galbe router employs a hybrid approach to store and locate routes.

 The static routes are maintained in a Map structure.
-This ensure that any incoming request path matching a static route is resolved in a constant time `O(1)`.
+This ensures that any incoming request path matching a static route is resolved in a constant time `O(1)`.

 > [!NOTE]
 > A static route is a route that doesn't contain any parameter (e.g.,`:param`) or wildcards `*`.